TheExplorer95/contrastive_predictive_coding/README.md

 To interact with the Framework on a more low level handling of the parameters and models check out the README file inside the scripts folder.

+Folders:

-/Data conversion: scripts to convert data
+1. /Data conversion: scripts to convert data

-/models: trained model weights
+2. /models: trained model weights

-/history: .npy of training results, call with np.load(allow_pickle=True).item()
+3. /history: .npy of training results, call with np.load(allow_pickle=True).item()

-/scripts: python scripts to run the model
+4. /scripts: python scripts to run the model

-/Music from Youtube.pdf: how to acquire the dataset for testing the classifier
+5. /Music from Youtube.pdf: how to acquire the dataset for testing the classifier

+Files:
  - params.py: only file to change
  - train_cpc.py: train cpc and save weights
  - generate_embeddings.py: generate embeddings using trained cpc